 TORONTO, Feb.
 7 /CNW/ - Changes to Canada's drug patent system proposed

-by the European Union (EU) would add $72-million annually to
+by the European Union (EU) would add approximately $212-million

-Saskatchewan's prescription drug bill, according to a new study by two
+annually to Alberta's prescription drug bill, according to a new study

 The study, The Canada-European Union Comprehensive Economic & Trade Agreement: An

 Property Provisions, was authored by Professor Aidan Hollis of the Department of Economics